ru-mii/uhara/README.md

 * no code logic changes
 * compatible bug fixes

-Older versions would have no changes at all moving forward.
+Older versions would have no changes at all.

 ### [COMPILED](https://github.com/ru-mii/uhara/tree/main/bin)